Home > Business > DTP, CAD, video and graphics > Creating accessible content for people with disabilities

 "Accessibility is a technical subject and too complicated."
 FALSE

-There too, the repository simplifies work by making it accessible to everyone.
-Of course, accessibility requires an initial investment (training, organisation, checking, etc.).
-But after that, the effort diminishes and is offset by improved performance.
+Admittedly, this approach requires an initial investment (training, organisation, checking, etc.).
+But once it has been implemented collectively, the effort is reduced and offset by improved performance.

 Responsibilities and editorial obligations